Adele Megann

 BIOGRAPHY

 Adele Megann is a Newfoundlander based in Halifax.
-Her short fiction has been published in many Canadian and US periodicals and anthologies.
-She has won several awards, and has given over thirty readings and interviews.
+Her short fiction has been published in Canadian and US periodicals and anthologies.
+She has won several awards–including the Bronwen Wallace Memorial Award–and has given many readings and interviews.
+She has been told that her accent is charming.
+She thinks everyone else’s accents are charming.

-After moving to Nova Scotia in 1999, Adele participated in Writers in the Schools throughout the province.
+After returning eastwards by moving to Nova Scotia in 1999, Adele became acquainted with her new home by participating in Writers in the Schools throughout the province.
 She performed at Playwrights in Performance Cabarets.
-She has written curriculum guides for Exodus Theatre Society, and coordinated their school matinees.
-In addition to the literary publication credits listed here, she has also contributed several articles to an Irish magazine called Set Dancing News, and does some corporate writing.
+She coordinated school matinees and wrote curriculum guides for Exodus Theatre Society.

 Adele’s day jobs usually involve teaching.
 She has taught diverse subjects–including music, drama and literacy–to children and adults, including those with disabilities.
 She sings, and plays several instruments, usually in the context of traditional Irish music.
 She lives with an assortment of humans and animals.